Protection of humanitarian and medical personnel [fr]

 In view of the persistence of acts of violence and other impediments to access to medical care in situations of armed conflict against humanitarian and health personnel, the international community must continue to mobilize its efforts to strengthen the security and protection of personnel, infrastructures and other material resources allocated to the medical mission, as well as those of the sick and wounded.

 France is determined to contribute to strengthening the security and protection of humanitarian and medical personnel.
-French President.
-Emmanuel Macron, announced during the UN General Assembly in September 2017 the launch of the initiative on this issue.
+French President, Emmanuel Macron, announced during the UN General Assembly in September 2017 the launch of an initiative on this issue.

 This call was concretized with the organization by France on 31 October of a ministerial meeting on the protection of humanitarian and medical personnel.
 This meeting was chaired by the French Minister of Europe and Foreign Affairs, Mr. Jean-Yves Le Drian, and gave Member States and actors on the ground the opportunity to adopt concrete measures with the signing of an ambitious political declaration.

 Recognize the importance of the Secretary-General’s recommendations on the implementation of resolution 2286;

 Agree to review their national legislation to comply with international humanitarian law, with regard to medical protection.